aruba/central-python-workflows/Classic-Central/ap_group_disaster_recovery/README.md

 - **HTTP 401 / 403** — Verify that the access token in `central_token.json` is valid and has not expired
 - **HTTP 400 on restore** — The AP serial number in the backup file must exist in Central; the API cannot push settings to an AP that is not registered
 - **AP restore skipped** — The AP must be online and reachable in Central at the time of restore
+- **Invalid restore JSON** — Each file in `group_configs/` or `ap_settings/` must be valid JSON

 ## Known Issues

 - **Restore is destructive** — every AP's full CLI settings are replaced verbatim with the backed-up version.
 There is no partial restore.
 - APs on operating systems older than AOS 10.x may not support serial number as a target for `ap_settings_cli`.
 - Central API rate limiting (HTTP 429) may occur on very large deployments.
-The worker count is capped at 30 to stay within typical Central rate limits.
+The worker count is capped at 30 to stay within typical Central rate limits, and the workflow retries rate-limited API calls up to 3 times with a short backoff before marking them failed.